 In most cases, myopia is hereditary so children with parents who are short-sighted will be more likely to develop high myopia as they grow older.
 But studies suggest that extended screen time through excessive use of tablets, smartphones and computers can also make us more susceptible to myopia.
 Researchers have also found that spending time outside can help to prevent myopia from developing.
 While there’s no concrete evidence as to why this is, it’s thought that the natural sunlight can deliver important cues for the development of the eyes.

 What the studies discovered is that once myopia has begun to develop, there’s no way of halting its progression by spending more time outside.
 People with myopia can usually see far enough to look at a computer screen or read a book, but any further than that would become out of focus for them.
-It can often become apparent that someone is suffering with myopia when they begin struggling with eyestrain or headaches from trying to see things in the distance.
+It can often become apparent that someone is suffering from myopia when they begin struggling with eyestrain or headaches from trying to see things in the distance.
 Patients who have high myopia also complain of seeing wavy lines or spots in their field of vision.

 Can It Be Treated?

 High myopia rarely leads to vision loss, but it does increase the risk of other conditions.
 Blurred vision can lead to a number of complications, including problems with the retina.
-High myopia causes the retina’s centre, known as the macula, to thin with age which makes it more difficult to focus on objects and can even lead to vision loss if left untreated.
+High myopia causes the retina’s center, known as the macula, to thin with age which makes it more difficult to focus on objects and can even lead to vision loss if left untreated.
 This thinning can also lead to tears in the retina which leads to retinal detachment.
 When the retina detaches it is no longer supplied with the nutrients it needs, causing it to die which leads to a permanent loss of sight.
 Other problems caused by high myopia include an increased likelihood of cataracts and glaucoma developing.

 For this reason, it’s recommended that those with short-sightedness get eye tests more regularly to pick up on any deterioration in vision or eye health more quickly.
 The easiest way to treat high myopia is through prescription glasses or contact lenses.
 But if you’re looking for an alternative solution, orthokeratology is an option.
 This involves wearing gas-permeable lenses overnight which have been specially fitted – these lenses then reshape the cornea overnight which makes vision much clearer throughout the day.

 This is a much costlier treatment though, as the lenses have to be measured and fitted by a qualified optician.
-A more affordable option to treat high myopia is through standard daily contact lenses with a dioptre of -6.00 or above, depending on the severity of your vision problems.
+A more affordable option to treat high myopia is through standard daily contact lenses or toric contact lenses with a dioptre of -6.00 or above, depending on the severity of your vision problems.
 Your optician can advise the right lens for your needs with your required prescription to help treat your high myopia.